fluxroot/result/README.md

 Installation
 ------------
-Result artifacts are available in the Maven Central repository.
+Result 1.x requires Java 8 or higher.
+All artifacts are available in the Maven Central repository.

 Use the following code snippet in Maven: